ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 ---

+## Dialog Service

+Currently there is `SlConfirmDialogService` in `systemlink-lib-angular` which uses the `MatDialog` service to create a configurable confirmation dialog.
+TODO: What will happen to this service?

+---

 ## Loading Spinner Component

 There have been requests for Nimble to provide a [loading spinner component](https://github.com/ni/nimble/issues/346), which has some aspects in common with a modal dialog.
 For example, it prevents interaction with a portion of the UI, and displays some custom content (i.e. the animated spinner and an optional message) in the center of the target area.
 A question might be whether the nimble-dialog ought to have a spinner mode, or if a separate spinner component should be built on top of nimble-dialog.

 I suggest that it is not intuitive that a loading spinner is a mode of a nimble-dialog, and that a separate nimble-spinner component is more discoverable and less likely to pollute the nimble-dialog's API with spinner-specific configuration (e.g. spinner size).
-There are some differences between the behavior of a dialog and a spinner, e.g. the ESC key dismisses the former, which it's not clear that we can change.

 It is probably as easy, or easier, to build a nimble-spinner on top of the native `dialog` than to build it on top of nimble-dialog.
 The latter has a more limited API and provides styling that probably isn't wanted, e.g. border, shadow, and background.

+---

 ## Nimble Drawer Component

 The nimble-drawer component shares some similarities with a dialog.
 We might consider updating the drawer's implementation to use a nimble-dialog.
 The benefits (automatic focus behavior, a11y support) would come primarily from the underlying `dialog` element, so it might be a better idea to build on top of that instead.
-The nimble-dialog, as proposed, is missing the ability to dismiss upon clicking outside of it -- something the drawer needs to support.
-The drawer is also animated, which the dialog is not.
+One potential hurdle would be to support the drawer's slide-in/out animation.

 ---